Cox reduction and confidence sets of models: a theoretical elucidation: Some theoretical analysis of Cox reduction

 and so the relative sizes of the Wald statistics depend on the sample correlation between the response variable $Y$ and the projected covariates $(I-P_{\mathit{K}_{-e}})x_e$.
 If a variable has a real effect on the response, this correlation will be large for many companion sets $\mathit{K}_{-e}$.
 Cox reduction is designed to exploit this.
+For conciseness, correlation in the present section means sample correlation unless indicated otherwise.